top of page

 Paper Battles

-The "paper battle" is an exercise I developed in which two small teams are tasked to present a paper and convince the rest of the class that their presented paper is better.
+The paper battle is an exercise I developed in which two small teams are tasked to present a paper and convince the rest of the class that their presented paper is better.
 Each team has 20 minutes to present their arguments.
 Afterward, all students in the audience are divided into small groups to discuss and vote on which paper had better arguments.
 The winning team receives small prizes.
 Such an interactive exercise is meant to encourage students to think critically about their assigned paper, anticipate what arguments the opposing team will present, and also consider what arguments might be the most convincing for the audience.
 The exercise improves students' critical thinking, communication, and presentation skills while also creating a fun environment in the classroom.

 Paper Discussions